pykeio/ort/examples/wasm-emscripten/README.md

 # WASM-Emscripten Example
-Example how to use `ort` to execute `onnxruntime` in the Web with threaded execution.
+Example how to use `ort` to run `onnxruntime` in the Web with multi-threaded execution.
+Here inferencing the YoloV8 model.

 ## Prepare environment
 1. Requires a recent Rust installation via `rustup`, `git`, `cmake` and `build-essentials`, `libssl-dev`, and `pkg-config` under Ubuntu or `xcode-select` under macOS.